mohazabpour/molnlycke-frontend-test/README.md

 # MolnlyckeFrontendTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.10.
+This project is the Frontend candidate  test for Molnlycke Health Care.

 ## Development server